byronsalty/questify/README.md

 The app will be a game will be modeled roughly in the style of a [Choose Your Own Adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure) book, where the player is given a text prompt and asked to navigate a series of choices that will result in a non-linear story / game.

+## Codebase and Context

+This game and codebase are part of an article and speaking series, with the initial intention of being small and simple enough to be easily understood over the course of a presentation, but full featured enough to be a realistic use case.

+This code base is organized in increasing levels of integration with LLM and AI capabilities, as roughly defined [in this article.](https://medium.com/@byronsalty/the-llm-analogy-f75b0ccc0977)

+Redefined here we'll have:
+  * Level 0 - Just a working app with no AI / LLM integrations
+  * Level 1 - Integration with simple APIs
+  * Level 2 - Retrieval Augmented Generation (RAG) architecture
+  * Level 3 - Agent-based behaviors

+The intention of this code base is to show these various integration levels so it will start out with each level as a separate branch for developers to dig through as part of this article and presentation series.

+More information about the associated presentation can be [found here.](https://byronsalty.com/phoenix_llm.html)

 ## Local Dev

+*Because of the use of Postgres as vector database, I highly recommend using docker for your local db with the provided scripts.*

+I would also suggest not keeping anything too permanent in the database (don't world build by hand), because you'll likely `reset` the database a few times as you navigate to different branches.

 Running a local dev instance: